Triazenes: Reactions and applications

-An important reaction of triazenes is their conversion to diazonium salts.
+Triazenes can be converted to diazonium salts.

 Triazenes decompose in the presence of protonating or alkylating agents into quaternary amines and diazonium salts; as such triazenes have been used as an in situ source of diazonium that reacted with sodium sulfide to give the corresponding thiophenols.
 A strategy for the protection and deprotection of sensitive secondary amines is based on this principle.

 Polymeric triazenes are applied as conductive and absorbent materials.
 Triazenes have been used in the synthesis of cinnoline, functionalized lactams, and coumarins.